-- a.
+- d.
+Union Activists: A complete list of all committee members will be provided by the current leadership to the newly elected officers.
+This list will include all known AFA equipment in the possession of each individual committee member.
+In addition, a copy of the communication from the current LECP to the committee members advising them that all equipment and files are the property of the union and must be returned when they complete their term will be included as part of this list. - e.
+In-Person Meeting: No later than fifteen (15) days prior to the start of the new administration, a joint meeting will be held between the outgoing LECP/MECP and the incoming LECP/MECP.
+During this meeting a review of all administrative issues and a complete accounting of the Union's assets will be provided by the outgoing LECP/MECP to the incoming LECP/MECP.
+Special attention will be given to briefing the newly elected officers on the status of all outstanding grievances. - f.
+Contact Information: AFA International will contact elected representatives for current mailing, telephone, and e-mail information to ensure they get on the appropriate distribution lists. - 2.
+Union Assets - a.
 Budget: An accurate budget report will be provided by the International Secretary-Treasurer to the newly elected officers no later than 30 days prior to the start of the new term of office. - b.
-Union Property: A full accounting and inventory list of all union property assigned to that LEC/MEC will be supplied to the newly elected officers by the current officers no later than thirty (30) days prior to the start of the term of office.
+Union Property: A full accounting and inventory list of all union property assigned to that LEC/MEC will be supplied to the newly elected officers by the current officers no later than fifteen (15) days prior to the start of the term of office.
 These items as applicable shall include, but not be limited to: - All property purchased by the union, for example: office furniture, office equipment (for use in and out of the office), cell phone, pagers, all communication devices, etc. - (2) All Union files (files maintained in the union office and out of the union office by committee members or other officers) These files shall include but not be limited to: negotiations notes, grievances, membership lists, activists lists, and general files. - (3) No officer will dispose of any AFA property (files, furniture, electronic devices, etc.) without the prior knowledge and consent of the AFA International Secretary-Treasurer. - (4) Access to the Union website (excluding password which will be supplied on the last day of the month prior to the start of the term of office). - (5) Phones and phone lines, both for in office use and use by committee members. - (6) Credit Cards and Bank Accounts. - (7) Membership lists, including any and all email lists. - (8) Access to the union bulletin board and union lock box. - (9) A complete listing to include vendor, address, monthly payment and monthly due date of all fixed expenses.
 A copy of a current statement if available will be provided with each fixed expense.
 For example: monthly rent, cell phone bills, office phone lines, office equipment lease, etc. It is also understood that the outgoing LECP will brief the incoming LECP on expectations for flight pay loss (FPL) for the council.